aio-libs/aiozmq/docs/rpc.rst

 .. exception:: GenericError

-   Subclass of :exc:`Error`, raised when a remote call produces exception which cannot be translated.
+   Subclass of :exc:`Error`, raised when a remote call produces exception that cannot be translated.

    .. attribute:: exc_type